 Start keeping track of every task you perform

 When you’re coding, time can fly really fast.
-You don’t think about what surrounds you, you’re totally immersed in your code.
+You don’t think about what surrounds you, you’re totally immersed in your code: it’s called being in the flow.
 You might get the impression you had the job done in just a few minutes, maybe an hour, when it’s been hours, half a day, almost the entire day…

 Keep in mind that the first time you’ll use a new technology or perform a new task, it will always take way longer than the following ones, so also take notes of the challenges you had to face in each particular case.